 This article walks through the basics of car accident claims in Missouri, explains when legal help makes a real difference, and covers the steps you can take right now to protect your case.

-Why Car Accidents in Missouri Are So Common
+Why Are Car Accidents So Frequent in Missouri?

 Missouri sees a staggering number of crashes every year.
 According to the Missouri State Highway Patrol, 906 people died on Missouri roads in 2025, down from 955 in 2024 and 991 in 2023.
 While the trend is moving in the right direction, those numbers still represent hundreds of families dealing with sudden loss.